FEP

 • Free

-Fluorinated ethylene propylene, or FEP, was developed in 1956 as a melt processable fluoropolymer alternative to PTFE.
-FEP can be extruded in long continuous lengths and has several distinct advantages over PTFE.
-Applications where FEP is chosen are typically those requiring greater optical clarity and flexibility.
+Fluorinated ethylene propylene, or FEP, was developed in 1956 as a melt-processable alternative to PTFE and has several distinct advantages, such as the ability to be extruded in long continuous lengths.
+Applications where FEP is chosen over PTFE are typically those requiring greater optical clarity and flexibility.

-Zeus offers a wide range of standard size products and precision custom extruded tubing made from fluoropolymers and advanced materials.
-We manufacture FEP in a wide variety of custom and stock sizes, such as extruded tubing, heat shrink, lay-flat, custom profiles, and multi-lumen tubing.
-Zeus also offers etching for bonding of these products to other materials including other plastics.
+Zeus offers a wide range of standard-sized products and precision custom extruded tubing made from fluoropolymers and advanced materials.
+We manufacture FEP in various custom and stock sizes, including extruded tubing, heat shrink, custom profiles, and multi-lumen tubing.
+Zeus also offers etching for bonding of these products to other materials, including other plastics.

 Note: The information in the Zeus website, catalog, and other sources presents and discusses generally accepted properties for non-pigmented virgin polymer resins from which Zeus fabricates its line of extruded products.
 Actual properties may change due to processing method, resin grade, extruded dimensions, and other variables.
 It is the end user’s responsibility to fully evaluate and test the fitness of the product for their specific application.